Raazi Review: Alia Bhatt Triumphs As An Unsung Hero In This Riveting Espionage Thriller!

 Lagan ki baazi hai, chott bhi taazi hai, lagaa de daav par dil, agar dil raazi hai- When these lines play during the opening credits of Alia Bhatt's Raazi, be prepared to get goosebumps!
 But wait, there are many more to come in as scenes play one after the other.
 While Bollywood has seen a couple of espionage thrillers in recent years, what makes this Meghna Gulzar directorial different is that it's got a female central character who is vulnerable yet at the same time won't battle an eyelid when it comes to risking her life for her motherland.

-Sehmat (Alia Bhatt), a young, naiive Kashmiri girl studying in Delhi rushes back home only to discover that her ailing father Hidayat Khan (Rajit Kapur) has his days numbered.
+Sehmat (Alia Bhatt), a young, naive Kashmiri girl studying in Delhi rushes back home only to discover that her ailing father Hidayat Khan (Rajit Kapur) has his days numbered.
 The man who is an agent with the Indian intelligence now wants his daughter to take his place and snoop confidential information from the other side of the border.

 The year is 1970 where India is on the brink of war with its neighbour Pakistan.
 Hidayat decides to slip in a mole who can be the Indian intelligence agency's 'aankh' and 'kaan'.
 And who better than his own daughter Sehmat!
 He decides to get her hitched to a senior Pakistani military official's son Iqbal (Vicky Kaushal).Their matrimonial union is smooth since Sehmat's father Hidayat and Iqbal's father Brigadier Syed (Shishir Sharma) are thick friends.